OUR CRUCIAL SPRING CAMPAIGN IS NOW UNDERWAY

 Catherine Kilduff, (415) 644-8580

 The Center for Biological Diversity formally notified the National Marine Fisheries Service today that it intends to sue the agency for failing to protect Atlantic bluefin tuna under the Endangered Species Act.
 The tuna, which migrates across the Atlantic to spawn in the Gulf of Mexico, faces extinction due to severe overfishing and habitat degradation, including effects of the BP oil spill.
 The Center filed a petition to protect bluefin tuna as endangered on May 24, 2010; by law the agency has one year to determine if the fish merits endangered status.

 "If the government doesn't move quickly, the question won't be when the bluefin will recover but whether this animal will survive at all.
 Precipitous declines may not be reversible unless protections finally put a halt to overfishing and protect bluefin tuna nursery grounds," said Catherine Kilduff, a Center staff attorney.

-In addition to petitioning for protections under the Endangered Species Act, the Center launched a bluefin boycott in order to reduce the consumer demand that drives up prices and spurs illegal fishing.
+Overfishing of Atlantic bluefin tuna has caused a more-than 80-percent decline in the population due to industrial fishing.
+The millions of gallons of oil that gushed into the Gulf of Mexico and into tuna breeding grounds during spawning season further diminishes the species' chance for recovery; scientists estimate the oil killed more than 20 percent of juvenile bluefin tuna in 2010.In addition to petitioning for protections under the Endangered Species Act, the Center launched a bluefin boycott in order to reduce the consumer demand that drives up prices and spurs illegal fishing.
 More than 22,000 people have pledged not to eat at restaurants serving bluefin tuna, and dozens of chefs and owners of seafood and sushi restaurants have pledged not to sell bluefin.